 Councils of unit owners have the power to adopt and amend budgets for revenue, expenditures, and reserves and collect assessments for common expenses from unit owners.
 Section 11-109.
 The level of reserves is required to be included in the annual budget; and shall be funded in the amount recommended in the most recent reserve study completed.
 If the most recent reserve study was an initial reserve study, the governing body shall, within 5 fiscal years following the fiscal year in which the initial reserve study was completed, attain the annual reserve funding level recommended in the initial reserve study.
 Section 11-109.2.
-Associations facing financial hardship may vote to defer reserve payments for up to 2 years.
-The deferral cannot be renewed after the second year.
+Associations facing financial hardship may vote to defer reserve payments.
 Section 5-6B-26.1.
 Resale certificate must contain the current operating budget of the condominium including details concerning the reserve fund for repair and replacement and its intended use, or a statement that there is no reserve fund.
 Section 11-135.